ivy-llc/ivy/docs/partial_source/deep_dive/19_continuous_integration.rst

 #.
 The commit doesn't introduce new errors, in the code base.
 #.
 The developer can easily debug the code when finding the source of an error.

-We use Github Actions in order to implement the CI Pipeline in our code, as explained in the following sections.
+We use GitHub Actions in order to implement the CI Pipeline in our code, as explained in the following sections.

-Github Actions
+GitHub Actions
 =========

-Github Actions allow implementing custom workflows that can build the code in the repository and run the tests.
+GitHub Actions allow implementing custom workflows that can build the code in the repository and run the tests.
 Workflows can be configured to be triggered on the following events:

-#.
-Push: The Workflow triggers on any push to the repository with the possibility of getting triggered only on changes to specific files.
+* **Push**: The Workflow triggers on a push to the repository with the possibility of getting started only on changes to specific files.
-#.
-Pull Requests: The Workflow triggers on any pull request made to the repository.
+* **Pull Requests**: The Workflow triggers on any pull request made to the repository.
-#.
-Schedule: The Workflow runs on a fixed schedule, for ex., every hour, every day, etc. (Similar Cron Jobs in Ubuntu).
+* **Schedule**: The Workflow runs on a fixed schedule, for ex., every hour, every day, etc. (Similar to Cron Jobs in Ubuntu).

 All the workflows used by Ivy are defined in the .github/workflows directory.

 The following sections describe the relevant Workflows used in the Ivy Repository, that implement the CI Pipeline.
-Each of the workflows described below are triggered on:
+Each of the workflows described below, are triggered on:

 #.
-Any push made to the repository
+Any push made to the repository.
 #.
-Any pull request made to the repository with the labels 'labeled', 'opened', 'synchronize', 'reopened', or 'review_requested'.
+Any pull request made to the repository of the following types:

+    * :code:`labeled`
+    * :code:`opened`
+    * :code:`synchronize`
+    * :code:`reopened`
+    * :code:`review_requested`

 Array API Tests
 =========